-LocalHarvest.org is an easy to use database that helps source organic and regenerative farms, farmers markets, CSA’s, restaurants, grocery stores & co-ops, u-pick farms, farm stands, as well as wholesale and meat processors that sell organic food.
-Simple choose “Farms” from the drop down menu at the top of the site and put in your zip code.
+LocalHarvest.org is an easy-to-use database that helps source organic and regenerative farms, farmers markets, CSA’s, restaurants, grocery stores, co-ops, u-pick farms, farm stands, as well as wholesale and meat processors that sell organic food.
+Simply choose “Farms” from the drop-down menu at the top of the site and type in your zip code.

-If you’re looking for grass-fed meat, this is the site for you.
-Eatwild.com provides a list of small farms that will ship directly to you.
+If you’re looking for grass-fed meat, Eatwild.com is the site for you.
+Eat Wild provides a list of small farms that will ship directly to you.
 Simply open the link and click on your state.
 You’ll find a list of farms and what they sell.
 Some raise only 100% grass-fed Angus beef.
-Others sell 100% pasture-raised slow-growth chickens.
+Others sell 100% pasture-raised slow-growth chicken.
 Scroll through the site to find what you’re looking for.

-Agrilicious.org offers a list of locally grown, organic, biodynamic and certified humane meats, produce, eggs and more in your area.
-They also list farmers markets, food hubs, food delivery, u-pick, creameries and grocers.
+Agrilicious.org offers a list of locally grown, organic, biodynamic, and certified humane meats, produce, eggs, and more in your area.
+They also list farmers markets, food hubs, food delivery, u-pick farms, creameries, and grocers.
 Simply enter your zip code to get started.

-A traditional CSA, or Community Supported Agriculture, allows you to order fresh, in season food directly from a local organic, biodynamic or regenerative farm.
-Once you find a farm you like, search their site or call to ask if they have a CSA program in your area.
-Some farms want you to pick the CSA boxes up at the farm, others will ship.
-When you contact the farm, ask if they ship to your location.
-If they don’t, see if they sell at farmers markets near you.
+A traditional CSA, or Community Supported Agriculture, allows you to order fresh, in-season food directly from a local organic or biodynamic farm.
+Once you find a farm you like, ask if they have a CSA program in your area.

-Subscription services like Full Circle (ships to Washington state, parts of Idaho, Portland, Oregon and Alaska) and Farm Fresh To You (ships within the state of California) is a way to get a box of fresh organic produce shipped to your home or office.
-The boxes are customizable and can be delivered every week, every other week, every 3 weeks, or once a month.
+Subscription services, such as Full Circle (ships to Washington State, parts of Idaho, Portland, Oregon, and Alaska) and Farm Fresh To You (ships within the state of California) are a way to get a box of fresh organic produce shipped to your home or office.
+The boxes are customizable and can be delivered every week, every other week, every three weeks, or once a month.

 PICK YOUR OWN

 Want to take the kids out to a farm to pick cherries in the summer or pumpkins in the fall?
-Open the PickYourOwn.org link and click on your state for a list of u-pick farms close to you.
-The site lists what’s in season and also includes honey, meats, milk and eggs as well as horse rides, bed and breakfasts and farm venues for weddings, events, activities, parties and meetings.
+Visit PickYourOwn.org and click on your state for a list of u-pick farms close to you.
+The site lists what’s in season and also includes honey, meats, milk, and eggs, as well as horse rides, bed and breakfasts, and farm venues for weddings, events, activities, parties, and meetings.

 WESTON A. PRICE

-Weston A. Price is a pioneer in the food movement and one of the first to advocate for nutrient-dense whole foods.
-Open this link and click on your state to find chapter leaders in your area.
-Call or email them with your question(s).
+Weston A. Price was a pioneer in the food movement and one of the first to advocate for nutrient-dense whole foods.
+You can find a local chapter of the Weston A. Price Foundation here—just click on your state to find chapter leaders in your area.
+Call or email them with your questions.

 Looking for raw milk that hasn’t been processed?
 Realmilk.com from the Weston A. Price Foundation helps you find organic and grass-fed milk.
-Open the real milk finder link and click on your state for a list of farms that produce raw milk near you.
+Check out their real milk finder and click on your state for a list of farms that produce raw milk near you.
 The site also includes the names of retail chains that sell raw milk in your area.

 USDA FARMERS MARKET DIRECTORY

-Farm Day or Open Farm Day – farm day events offer the community an opportunity to visit and/or tour a local farm.
+Farm day events offer the community an opportunity to visit and/or tour a local farm.
 Do a quick search to see if there’s a Farm Day in your city/town.

-Be Specific – if you’re looking for organic apples search “Where can I find organic apples [near your city]?” or “Where can I find organic apple farms that will ship to me.”
+If you’re looking for organic apples, search “Where can I find organic apples near [my city]?” or “Where can I find organic apple farms that will ship to me?”

-Coopdirectory.org – open the Coopdirectory link and click on “Coop Directory Service Listing,” in the menu bar on the left and then click on your state for a list of food co-ops in your area.
+Visit Coopdirectory.org and click on “Coop Directory Service Listing” in the menu bar on the left and then click on your state for a list of food co-ops in your area.

-Eatwellguide.org – The Eatwell guide will help you find organic food, restaurants and farmers markets near you.
+The Eatwell guide will help you find organic food, restaurants, and farmers markets near you.

 Feature image WoodyUpstate@iStock by Getty Images